 - 1. Access the Calibration Menu. - 2.
-Select sensor calibration. - 3.
-Enter the hold time in minutes.
+Select sensor calibration. - Enter the hold time in minutes.
 If holding the outputs is not necessary, leave at zero.
-Press Page Down. - 4.
-Select the measurement letter corresponding to the sensor to be calibrated. - 5.
-Select appropriate calibration type.
-(One-point air or zero calibration for dissolved oxygen; one-point compare/span or zero calibration for ozone.) - 6.
-Place the sensor in the first calibration solution or establish conditions for the first calibration point.
+Press Page Down. - Select the measurement letter corresponding to the sensor to be calibrated. - 5.
+Select either one- or two-point calibration. - Place the sensor in the first calibration solution or establish conditions for the first calibration point.